 One of the most common phrases in the Bible is, "Fear not."
 This command, and other variations of it, occur hundreds of times throughout Scripture.
 Over and over again, when people are facing all kinds of trials, God's first word to us often seems to be, "Fear not."

 On and on the list could go.
 Interestingly, on the other side of every one of these "Fear not" statements is an affirmation that God is powerful and in control of everything.
-The reason we need not fear is, as Catmull suggests, because we can have trust in God.
+The reason we need not fear is, if Catmull’s logic holds, because we can have trust in God.
 The essence of what God is communicating in each circumstance is that we can trust Him.
 In all things, in all circumstances, with all questions, we can trust Him.
 Thus, the more we know God and know of Him, the more fear will loosen it's grip on us.

 The antidote to fear is trust.
 In Whom or in what do you trust?